FIRST ALERT WEATHER - Rain returns to the Midlands by Christmas afternoon

 First Alert Summary

-Thankfully, even though rain returns to the Midlands Christmas Day, we’ve got a nice weekend to enjoy first!
-To start, cloud cover from this morning will clear out, giving us lots of sunshine for the afternoon.
-Highs will reach the mid-60s.
-We’ll have another nice day for Christmas Eve, with highs in the mid and upper-60s.
+After a nice start to the holiday weekend, we’ve got another pleasant day on tap for the Midlands!
+Cloud cover will slowly increase, with skies becoming mostly cloudy by this afternoon.
+It’ll be another warm one, with highs in the upper-60s.

 Even on Christmas morning, we’ll be waking up dry.
-Once lunchtime and the afternoon rolls around, that’s when our next round of rain will arrive.
+By lunchtime and the afternoon, that’s when our next round of rain will arrive.
 Showers will hang with us through the rest of Christmas Day and into Tuesday.
-By Tuesday afternoon, we’ll finally begin to dry out.
+By Tuesday evening, we’ll finally begin to dry out.

 After this disturbance blows through, it’ll help us cool off for the last week of 2023.
 Looking ahead to New Years weekend, we’ll be cool.
 High temperatures will only hit the low-50s.
-Around New Years Day we’ll be tracking our next disturbance.
+Morning lows will fall below-freezing once again.

 First Alert Forecast